Get a mortgage despite bad credit — with the right loan

 Commercials frequently implore consumers to check their credit scores.
 Without a good score, these advertisements warn, people will have a tough time getting a credit card, buying a car or obtaining a mortgage.

-For potential homebuyers, this can raise a pair of vital questions: What is a good credit score, and if your score is not up to snuff, can you still get a mortgage and buy a house?
+For potential homebuyers, this can raise a pair of vital questions: What is a good credit score, and if your score is not up to snuff, can you still find a lender to get a mortgage and buy a house?

 Know your score